ros2/ros2_documentation/source/Tutorials/Demos/Logging-and-logger-configuration.rst

         # Create a node with logger service enabled
         node = Node('NodeWithLoggerService', enable_logger_service=True)

-You will find 2 services under node `NodeWithLoggerService` by running `ros2 service list`
+If you run one of the nodes as configured above, you will find 2 services when running ``ros2 service list``:

 .. code-block:: bash